pearcej/cppds/_sources/Sort/TheSelectionSort.rst

 ~~~~~~~~~~~~~~~~~~

 The **selection sort** improves on the bubble sort by making only one
-exchange for every pass through the vector.
+exchange for every pass through the first part of the vector.
+We will call this a step.
 In order to do this, a
-selection sort looks for the largest value as it makes a pass and, after
+selection sort looks for the largest value as it makes a partial pass and, after
-completing the pass, places it in the proper location.
+completing the partial pass, places it in the proper location, ending the step.
 As with a bubble
-sort, after the first pass, the largest item is in the correct place.
+sort, after the first step, the largest item is in the correct place.
-After the second pass, the next largest is in place.
+After the second step, the next largest is in place.
 This process
-continues and requires :math:`n-1` passes to sort *n* items, since the
+continues and requires :math:`n-1` steps to sort *n* items, since the
-final item must be in place after the :math:`(n-1)` st pass.
+final item must be in place after the :math:`(n-1)` st step.

-On each pass,
+On each step,
 the largest remaining item is selected and then placed in its proper
 location.
 The first pass places 93, the second pass places 77, the third
 places 55, and so on.
 The function is shown in :ref:`ActiveCode 1 <lst_selectionsortcode_cpp>` .